Kerb It! Recycle It! The burgundy bin recycling scheme.

 e.g. old clothes, shoes tied in pairs, sheets, curtains, towels, blankets etc.

-Remember… please make sure textiles are clean, dry and are placed in a carrier bag.
+Remember… please make sure textiles are clean, dry and are placed in a clear plastic bag.

 Small household batteries